quicken/filefocus/README.md

 ### Add to pinned group on open

 When enabled files are automatically added to a focus group when opened in the editor.
-This allows automatically tracking files you are currently working on.
+This allows automatic tracking of files you are currently working on.

 ## Using Project Specific Focus Groups.